Advanced Search

 • Available Online: 2026-03-04

-• Objective At present, there are few related studies on primary pulmonary non-Hodgkin's lymphoma (PPL), mainly single-center and retrospective studies.
-Therefore, there is no widely used and recognized prognostic index and treatment decision for PPL.
-This study aims to establish and verify a novel International Prognostic Index (IPI) of PPL by using the data of cancer population in the United States and Chinese multi-centers, and to compare the curative effects of different treatment methods.
-So as to predict the clinical prognosis and to provide new and effective ideas for making treatment decisions of PPL.
-Methods In this study, the clinical data of patients diagnosed with PPL from 2000 to 2019 in the Surveillance, Epidemiology, and End Results (SEER) database of America and from 2010 to 2021 in 3 tertiary hospitals in China were included.
-Cox proportional hazards regression model was used to determine independent prognostic factors and a nomogram was established to predict cancer-specific survival (CSS).
-The model was validated using the Concordance-index (C-index) and calibration curve.
-Combining nomogram with IPI, a novel prognostic index was established, risk stratified and the 3-year overall survival (OS) rate was calculated.
-The inverse probability of treatment weighting (IPTW) was used to eliminate confounding factors, and Kaplan-Meier curve and Log-rank test were used for survival analysis.
-Results and Discussions Finally, a total of 4,313 cases from the SEER database and 107 cases from the Chinese multi-center were included this study.
-The multivariate Cox regression results showed that the independent prognostic factors of PPL included age (P<0.001; hazard ratio [HR], 1.078; 95% confidence interval [CI], 1.072–1.084), Ann Arbor stage (P<0.001), sex (P<0.001; HR, 0.719; 95% CI, 0.624–0.829), primary site (P=0.037), pathological type (P<0.001), B symptom (p=0.012; HR, 0.944; 95% CI, 0.773–0.997), surgery (P<0.001; HR, 1.453; 95% CI, 1.221–1.728), chemotherapy (P<0.001; HR, 0.742; 95% CI, 0.631–0.872), marital status (P<0.001).
-Based on these independent prognostic factors, a nomogram with 3, 5, and 10 years of CSS was established.
-By combining nomogram and IPI, we established a prognostic model of PPL, and its C-index was 0.932.
-By defining risk factors and stratifying the model, we established a novel prognostic index for PPL.
-The risk parameters were defined as: age > 60 years, Ann Arbor stage III/IV, serum LDH level >1 times normal level, performance status score >2, number of extranodal invasion >1, male, except mucosa-associated lymphoid tissue (MALT), positive B symptoms, and not receive cancer therapy; the definition of risk stratification and their 3-year OS rate were: low-risk group (0-2 risk factors) 96.97%, low-mediate risk group (3-4 risk factors) 82.61%, high-mediate risk group (5 risk factors) 50%, and high risk group (6-9 risk factors) 11.11%, (P<0.001).
-Regarding the efficacy comparison of treatment methods, both the American and Chinese data showed that chemotherapy significantly reduced the CSS of patients with primary pulmonary MALT lymphoma (P<0.001).
-There were no significant differences between the efficacy of surgery and radiotherapy both in primary pulmonary MALT lymphoma and diffuse large B-cell lymphoma (P>0.05).
-Conclusions First, this study established a novel prognostic index for PPL based on the data of the American cancer population and the Chinese multi-center cohort.
-The parameters were age, stage, serum LDH level, performance status score, and numbers of extranodal invasion.
-The index has excellent predictive ability and accuracy.
-Through risk stratification of this index, the 3-year OS rate of different risk groups were obtained.
-Finally, the efficacy analysis suggested that chemotherapy may be detrimental the CSS of patients with primary pulmonary MALT lymphoma.
-In addition, there was no significant difference of surgery and radiotherapy both in primary pulmonary MALT lymphoma and diffuse large B-cell lymphoma.
+• Objective At present, few studies have examined Primary Pulmonary non-Hodgkin’s Lymphoma (PPL).
+Most available reports are single-center retrospective studies.
+Therefore, no widely accepted prognostic index or treatment strategy for PPL has been established.
+This study aims to develop and validate a novel prognostic index based on the International Prognostic Index (IPI) for PPL using data from the United States cancer population and Chinese multicenter cohorts.
+The study also compares the therapeutic effects of different treatment approaches to predict clinical prognosis and provide evidence to support treatment decision-making for PPL.
+Methods Clinical data from patients diagnosed with PPL were collected from two sources.
+The first source was the Surveillance, Epidemiology, and End Results (SEER) database of the United States, covering the period from 2000 to 2019.
+The second source included patients treated between 2010 and 2021 at three tertiary hospitals in China.
+Independent prognostic factors were identified using the Cox proportional hazards regression model.
+A nomogram was constructed to predict Cancer-Specific Survival (CSS).
+Model performance was evaluated using the Concordance index (C-index) and calibration curves.
+The nomogram was combined with the IPI to develop a novel prognostic index.
+Risk stratification was performed, and the 3-year Overall Survival (OS) rate was calculated for each risk group.
+The Inverse Probability of Treatment Weighting (IPTW) method was applied to reduce confounding factors.
+Survival analysis was conducted using Kaplan-Meier curves and the log-rank test.
+Results and Discussions A total of 4 313 cases from the SEER database and 107 cases from the Chinese multicenter cohort were included.
+Multivariate Cox regression analysis showed that independent prognostic factors for PPL included age (p<0.001; Hazard Ratio(HR), 1.078; 95% Confidence Interval(CI), 1.072$ \sim $1.084), Ann Arbor stage (p<0.001), sex (p<0.001; HR, 0.719; 95% CI, 0.624$ \sim $0.829), primary site (p=0.037), pathological type (p< 0.001), B symptoms (p= 0.012; HR, 0.944; 95% CI, 0.773$ \sim $0.997), surgery (p< 0.001; HR, 1.453; 95% CI, 1.221$ \sim $1.728), chemotherapy (p<0.001; HR, 0.742; 95% CI, 0.631$ \sim $0.872), and marital status (p<0.001).
+Based on these factors, a nomogram predicting 3-, 5-, and 10-year CSS was established.
+By integrating the nomogram with the IPI, a prognostic model for PPL was developed with a C-index of 0.932.
+Using defined risk parameters, a novel prognostic index for PPL was constructed.
+The risk parameters included age>60 years, Ann Arbor stage III/IV, serum Lactate DeHydrogenase (LDH) level>1 times the normal level, performance status score>2, number of extranodal sites>1, male sex, pathological type other than Mucosa-Associated Lymphoid Tissue (MALT) lymphoma, presence of B symptoms, and absence of cancer treatment.
+Risk stratification was defined as follows: low-risk group (0$ \sim $2 risk factors), low-intermediate-risk group (3$ \sim $4 risk factors), high-intermediate-risk group (5 risk factors), and high-risk group (6$ \sim $9 risk factors).
+The corresponding 3-year OS rates were 96.97%, 82.61%, 50.00%, and 11.11%, respectively (p<0.001).
+In the analysis of treatment efficacy, both the United States and Chinese datasets showed that chemotherapy significantly reduced CSS in patients with primary pulmonary MALT lymphoma (p<0.001).
+No significant difference was observed between surgery and radiotherapy in patients with either primary pulmonary MALT lymphoma or diffuse large B-cell lymphoma (p>0.05).
+Conclusions This study develops a novel prognostic index for PPL based on data from the United States cancer population and a Chinese multicenter cohort.
+The model includes age, disease stage, serum LDH level, performance status score, and number of extranodal sites.
+The index demonstrates strong predictive performance and accuracy.
+Risk stratification based on this index provides estimated 3-year OS rates for different risk groups.
+Treatment efficacy analysis indicates that chemotherapy may reduce CSS in patients with primary pulmonary MALT lymphoma.
+In addition, no significant difference is observed between surgery and radiotherapy in patients with primary pulmonary MALT lymphoma or diffuse large B-cell lymphoma.

 • loading